 In conjunction with the improved displacement, we added a new Mesh Baking Dialogue which can be accessed with a right-click on any object.
 It is independent from the object export options and defines the mesh baking quality for displacement and other features.
 Because displacement is baked to polygons internally, it also works with the Path Tracer, even with procedural displacement functions.
 The quality you use is directly proportionate to the preparation time before a render.
 Less quality means shorter baking and preparation times.
 While you are working on the scene, using a lower baking quality will speed up preview renders.
 For the final render, you can push the quality to maximum.

 Finally, we vastly improved shadow terminator handling.
 The shadow terminator is a common problem in many render engines.
 At certain angles that should display a smooth falloff with soft shadows, the separating line between light and dark areas produces jagged results due to their underlying normals.

 R5 introduces new interpolation methods to solve this shading artefact in both the Raytracer and the Path Tracer.
-To learn in detail about the new displacement methods, watch Barry’s Tips & Tricks video below.
+To learn in detail about the new displacement methods, watch Barry’s tutorial video below.

 Nvidia OptiX and Intel Open Source Image Denoisers for the Path Tracer

 The Path Tracer now includes two denoisers: The Nvidia OptiX and Intel Open Source Image Denoisers.
 The denoisers will remove noise from a path-traced render, based on machine-learning technology.
 Effectively, you can use less samples for rendering and remove noise automatically after the render is finished, which results in much faster rendering times.